Legal information for musicians

 - sound engineer

-Copyright is about important rights that only you have in your work.
+Copyright is important because it protects your work and allows you to get money for your work.
 Musicians have three main rights:

-- play a song live or in a recorded form
+- play a song live or in a recorded form; or

 Performance and communication rights are important if a radio station wants to broadcast your music, or if you want to do a live cover of a famous song.